JMViJi/RoboticsND-Where-Am-I/README.md

 ## File structure

 ## Results
-Once
+RVIZ is opened in order to test AMCL performance.
+First of all an initial pose correction is made to match the position of the robot in Gazebo, otherwise we cannot continue.

 ![Robot](1.png)

-After a few movements made with teleop the robot knows it position so it's time to increase difficulty.
+After a few movements are made with teleop the robot knows its position so it's time to increase difficulty.

 ![Robot](2.png)

 Now the robot is taken to a different location of the map to test the performance of the localization algorithm.

 ![Robot](3.png)

 With a few movements the robot locates its position so we can conclude that AMCL algorithm is well tuned and behaves properly.

 ![Robot](4.png)